 The Government enjoys using the word "progress" in relation to its proposals to amend the Constitution, but it is a very strange concept of progress and one that is riven with hypocrisy.
 We have heard much talk about championing rights, but there is no consideration of the rights of increasingly marginalised groups such as people with religious beliefs.
 In addition to the reasons mentioned regarding costs and so on, I will oppose this proposal because it is a missed opportunity to achieve generous and appropriate protection for the rights of people of all faiths and none and because it is a scandalously self-indulgent raid on the public purse on behalf of an elite group of people in our society who are radically out of touch with the problems that beset most ordinary people.

-I welcome the Minister of State to the House and I am grateful for the opportunity to contribute to this debate.
-On behalf of the Labour Party group in the Seanad, I speak in support of this Bill.
+I welcome the Minister of State and I am grateful for the opportunity to contribute to this debate.
+On behalf of the Labour Party group in the Seanad, I speak in support of the Bill.
 I am delighted that we will finally have the opportunity to vote on the removal of the offence of blasphemy from the Constitution.
-The continued presence of this offence in our Constitution is not tenable in a modern, democratic state.
+The continued presence of this offence in the Constitution is not tenable in a modern, democratic state.
 It is not tenable in the context of our international obligations and does not serve any purpose other than to send out an unfortunate and outdated signal.

 I have listened with disbelief to the somewhat populist and strange position taken by my colleague, Senator Mullen.
 If I recall correctly, when we were debating the blasphemy offence in the Defamation Act in 2009, Senator Mullen was against the creation of that statutory offence, as I was.
 I think-----